26th SAS welcomes new commander

-Lt.
-Col. Aaron Pinson addresses the members of the 26th Space Aggressor Squadron for the first time as their new commander during a change of command ceremony on Schriever Space Force Base, Colorado, on November 4, 2023.
-Pinson assumed command of the 26th SAS from Col. Timothy Paget.
+Col. Timothy Paget relinquishes command of the 26th Space Aggressor Squadron during a change of command ceremony on Schriever Space Force Base, Colorado, November 4, 2023.
+The 26th SAS replicates adversarial threats to space-enabled systems and trains space operators to recognize and counter attacks that occur within the space domain.

 |Date Taken: